Dreams Unlimited Travel

 DID YOU SAY THERE'S A SPA ON THE SHIP?
 AHHH!
 LEAD ME TO IT!

-Disney Cruise Line offers one of the largest and most elaborate spa and fitness centers at sea, with programs ranging from a simple facial to a full range of treatments to relax and refresh your body and soul.
-Spa, hair salon, massage, and beauty shop charges are additional and may be charged to your room.
+All of the Disney Cruise Line ships offer one of the largest and most elaborate spa and fitness centers at sea, with programs ranging from a simple facial to a full range of treatments to relax and refresh your body and soul.
+All spa, hair salon, massage, and beauty shop services are additional charges and may be charged to your room.

 IS THERE LAUNDRY SERVICE?